jgrivolla/coling2014-nlp-framework-workshop/proposal.md

 University of Sheffield
 xxx @ xxx.xxx

-Kalina Bontcheva is a senior researcher in the Natural Language Processing Group, Department of Computer Science, University of Sheffield.
-From October 2010, she also holds an EPSRC Career Acceleration Fellowship (working part-time) on summarisation of social media.
-Other topics she is working on are NLP for social media, semantic search, collaborative environments for text annotation, and GATE.
-She is a demos co-chair at ACL'2014 and helps co-organise the biannual conference "Recent Advances in Natural Language Processing".
-She has been working on Sheffield's GATE open-source NLP infrastructure since 1999 and is a core team member of the GATE project.
+Kalina Bontcheva is a senior research scientist and the holder of an EPSRC career acceleration fellowship, working on text summarisation of social media.
+Kalina received her PhD on the topic of adaptive hypertext generation from the University of Sheffield in 2001.
+Her main interests are information extraction, opinion mining, natural language generation, text summarisation, and software infrastructures for NLP.
+She has been a leading developer of GATE since 1999.
+Kalina Bontcheva coordinated the EC-funded TAO STREP project on transitioning applications to ontologies, as well as leading the Sheffield teams in TrendMiner, MUSING, SEKT, and MI-AKT projects.
+She was an area co-chair for Information Extraction at ACL'2010 and demos co-chair at COLING'2008.
+Kalina is a demo co-chair of the forthcoming ACL'2014.
+She also co-organises and lectures at the week-long, annual GATE NLP summer school in Sheffield, which attracts over 50 participants each year.

 Renaud Richardet
 École Polytechnique Fédérale De Lausanne